DEEP VEIN THROMBOSIS OVERVIEW

 Approach to the diagnosis and therapy of lower extremity deep vein thrombosis

-Deep vein thrombosis and pulmonary embolism in pregnancy: Epidemiology, pathogenesis, and diagnosis
+Deep vein thrombosis in pregnancy: Epidemiology, pathogenesis, and diagnosis

 Deep vein thrombosis and pulmonary embolism in pregnancy: Prevention